Laravel-Backpack/docs/6.x/base-widgets.md

 ]
 ```

-You can also specify a link (`https://path-to-file.com/file.js`) as the content, and it will load the file from CDN.
+You can also specify a link (`https://path-to-file.com/file.js`) as the content, and it will load the file from a CDN.
 In that case you might also want to add additional attributes, which you can easily do, for example:

 ```php
 Widget::add()->type('script')